Jäneda: Jäneda hill fort

 Jäneda hill fort was a hill fort used from the 10th to the 12th century.
 It consisted by a rampart reaching approximately 3 m, surrounding a triangular courtyard.
-There were two towers at the entrance at the southern end and, possibly, another tower at the northern end.
+There were two towers at the entrance at the southern end and possibly another tower at the northern end.
 The fort was surrounded by a moat.

-Jäneda manor
+Jäneda Manor

-Jäneda manor was founded as an estate before 1510.
+Jäneda Manor was founded as an estate before 1510.
 The estate has belonged to several different aristocratic families.
-The present building was built 1913-1915 in an eclectic Art Nouveau style with strong neo-Gothic influences.
-In 1922, the interiors were rebuilt after designs by architect Anton Lembit Soans.
-Estonian composer Urmas Sisask has furnished a planetarium at the top of the tower.
+The present building was built in 1913–1915 in an eclectic Art Nouveau style with strong neo-Gothic influences.
+In 1922, the interiors were rebuilt based on designs by the architect Anton Lembit Soans.
+The Estonian composer Urmas Sisask furnished a planetarium at the top of the tower.

-In the early 1900s the manor was owned by Countess, later Baroness, Moura (Maria Zakrevskaya Benckendorff) Budberg, who has been called the "Mata Hari of Russia" and who was close to Sir R. H. Bruce Lockhart, Russian writer Maxim Gorky and H. G. Wells.
+In the early 1900s the manor was owned by Countess (later Baroness) Moura (Maria Zakrevskaya Benckendorff) Budberg, who has been called the "Mata Hari of Russia" and who was close to Sir R. H. Bruce Lockhart, the Russian writer Maxim Gorky, and H. G. Wells.

-The manor is now converted to a museum and conference center.
-Ugri.info seminar on Finno-Ugric languages and infosystems was held at the manor on either 3 December 2004 or March 12, 2004.
+The manor has now been converted into a museum and conference center.
+The Ugri.info seminar on Finno-Ugric languages and infosystems was held at the manor on either 3 December 2004 or March 12, 2004.